 You will need either one or two godparents for the child’s baptism, with at least one godparent being 16 years of age or older, Roman Catholic, having made the Sacrament of Confirmation, and willing to share in the parent’s mission of passing on the Catholic faith.
 Non-Catholic Christians may be a godparent to the child as a witness to the baptism, but are not bound with the same responsibility.
 Only baptised persons may be chosen as godparents or witnesses.

 For adults who wish to be baptised, a longer period of time is given for coming to understand our Catholic faith in more depth and for discernment on this decision.
 Adults generally receive the sacrament of Baptism with the other sacraments of initiation, Confirmation and Eucharist, in what we call the Rite of Christian Initiation for Adults (RCIA).

-Parish Sacrament Programme
+PREP Parish Sacramental Programme

 The marriage between a baptised man and woman is one of the seven Sacraments of the Church.
 Apart from loving and helping each other grow in life, and the mission of raising children, their marriage also becomes a living visible sign in the world of the covenant of love between Christ the Bridegroom and the Church as Bride.
 No better analogy exists in all creation which reveals God’s love for us.
 It is a beautiful vocation, but just as Jesus Christ died for us, we all know that true love will involve sacrifice.

-If either you or your fiance are living in our parish and you wish to be married either here or somewhere else, please contact our parish as soon as possible.
+If either you or your fiance are living in our Parish and you wish to be married either here or somewhere else, please contact our Parish as soon as possible.
 There will be both government and church paperwork involved, preparation for the wedding liturgy, and preparation for marriage itself, for marriage is for life, and now is the time to invest in your marriage.
-This will all take time and so it is best to make contact with the parish early.
+This will all take time and so it is best to make contact with the Parish early.

 After Baptism we are still prone to temptation and sin, and so we require the Sacrament of Reconciliation on a regular basis to be reconciled with Christ and his Church again.
 This is a sacrament of forgiveness, healing and peace, and we have Our Lord’s assurance that his love, mercy and patience with us has no limits.
 During Lent and Advent we also celebrate the Second Rite of Reconciliation as a reminder that all of our sins have an impact on the entire community.
 This Sacrament is sometimes called Confession as we confess our sins in order to receive God’s forgiveness.
-All Catholics are to bound to celebrate this Sacrament once a year.
+All Catholics are to bound to celebrate this sacrament once a year.
 If you haven’t been to the Sacrament of Reconciliation for a long time, don’t worry, the priest will gently guide you through.